 A federal program once required law enforcement officers to check arrestees' immigration statuses.
 This program was "Secure Communities."

 Former President Donald Trump revived the program, which had expired in 2017.
 In 2021, President Joe Biden revoked the executive order.
 The new program is the "Criminal Apprehension Program."
 It only requires checks of convicts.
 The database shares immigration statuses of convicts with the Federal Bureau of Investigation (FBI) and the Department of Homeland Security (DHS).
 It may also be shared with Immigration and Customs Enforcement (ICE).

 Refer to federal employment eligibility verification rules and the requirements for Form I-9.

 State agencies must use E-Verify to check the employment authorization status of new hires.

-No voter identification requirements.
+Massachusetts has no voter identification requirements.

-- Know Your Rights - Guide to protecting yourself and your family during immigration raids
+- Know Your Rights — A guide to protecting yourself and your family during immigration raids

 Contact a qualified immigration attorney to help you get the best results possible.